macster110/PAMGuard_DeepLearningSegmenter/README.md

 		mi.setModulesMenuGroup(classifierGroup);
 ```
 Adding a new DeepLearning model requires a new class satisfying the interface ```DLClassifierModel``` in the _ deepLearningClassiifcation _ package.
 This then needs to be added to an array (```ArrayList<DLClassiferModel> dlModels```) in ```DLControl```.

+## Missing Features
+* Viewer mode support is limited.
+* The segmenter may not work properly for hop sizes that less than 1/100 the sample rate - this will be fixed soon.
+* Add more models.